wilarch13/cl04k1n9/README.md

-# cl04k1n9
+# Simple CSS Mobile Cloaking // cl04k1n9

-Simple CSS MOBILE Cloaking Using Responsive Media Query.
+Simple CSS Mobile Cloaking Using Responsive Media Query.
+I create this only using HTML and CSS.
+This code provide a appearance differences between Mobile Version and Desktop version.